Get Free Advice from an Accountant

 1. Abide by HMRC's record keeping requirements

-- your business name, address and VAT registration number
+- Business name, address and VAT registration number

-- the 'time of supply' and 'value of supply' (value excluding VAT) for everything that you purchase and sell
+- The ‘time of supply’ and ‘value of supply’ (value excluding VAT) for everything you buy and sell

 2. Issue VAT invoices